gabland-msft/data-science-learning-path/README.md

 ### Topic - Exploratory Analyses
 #### [Python EDA](https://www.datacamp.com/community/tutorials/exploratory-data-analysis-python) - Required
+> Learn the basics of Exploratory Data Analysis (EDA) in Python with Pandas, Matplotlib and NumPy, such as sampling, feature engineering, correlation, etc.
 #### [A Simple Tutorial on Exploratory Data Analysis](https://www.kaggle.com/spscientist/a-simple-tutorial-on-exploratory-data-analysis) - Required
+> Exploratory Data Analysis (EDA) helps to answer all these questions, ensuring the best outcomes for the project.
+It is an approach for summarizing, visualizing, and becoming intimately familiar with the important characteristics of a data set.
 #### [Pandas - Getting Started](https://pandas.pydata.org/pandas-docs/stable/getting_started/tutorials.html) - Recommended
+> This is a guide to many pandas tutorials by the community, geared mainly for new users.
 #### [Pandas - User Guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html) - Optional
+> The User Guide covers all of pandas by topic area.
+Each of the subsections introduces a topic (such as “working with missing data”), and discusses how pandas approaches the problem, with many examples throughout.

 ### Topic - Visualization and Power BI